m4teen/stablecoin-peg-sim/README.md

 ## 🔍 What It Shows

-Using simple Python simulations and visualizations, this model demonstrates:
+Using simple Python simulations and visualisations, this model demonstrates:

 - How collateral ratios evolve during collateral price drops
 - When liquidation thresholds are breached